secoats/oats_notes/metasploit.md

 ### Kiwi

 Use Mimikatz features in a Meterpreter shell.
+Be warned though, this might crash your meterpreter shell if the target host is too old to support Mimikatz.

 ```bash
 meterpreter> load kiwi